 While so many people believe that books are a dying industry, new technology, such as kindles and nooks, are evidence that book enthusiasts are here to stay.
 Fortunately for us, most of us are still inclined to paperbacks.

 I've picked three classics that are truly worth reading.
-While these novels are recommended to high school seniors, these are still considered adult fiction and are great reads for anyone over the age of 18!
+While these novels are recommended to high school seniors, these are great reads for just about anyone of every age!

 1. A Raisin in the Sun by Lorraine Hansberry